Services

 A pure Greenfield project is quite rare these days, you frequently end up interacting or updating some amount of existing code or enabling integrations.
 Some examples of Greenfield software development include: building a website or app from scratch, setting up a new data center, or even implementing a new rules engine.

 Software lies at the core of every product or service.
 So, choosing the right development approach is vital to the success of your software.
-Since greenfield software development carries a higher degree of risk, agile practices are often deemed the best approach; by developing software in small iterations and getting them in the hands of customers for quick feedback, they help with efficient handling of risks.
+Since greenfield software development carries a higher degree of risk, agile practices are often deemed the best approach.
+By developing software in small iterations and getting them in the hands of customers for quick feedback, they help with the efficient handling of risks.

 On the other hand, Brownfield projects are often built on a more stable infrastructure with confirmed business processes; therefore, they are less prone to risk.
 However, a substantial proportion of development effort is spent on understanding and integrating with the existing business landscape rather than delivering value.
 With Brownfield development too, the best way to ensure success is by using an iterative approach to refine existing logical and physical architecture and accelerate development, improve product quality, and minimize defects.